MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/remoteaccess/Set-RemoteAccessLoadBalancer.md

 ```

 ### -ThirdPartyLoadBalancer
-Specifie the enabled state of a third-party external load balancer.
+Specifies the enabled state of a third-party external load balancer.
 The acceptable values for this parameter are:

  -- Enabled.